 Low tolerance to pollution

-the US Environmental Protection Agency, reefs can only tolerate relatively narrow ranges of temperature, salinity and water clarity.
+According to the US Environmental Protection Agency, reefs can only tolerate relatively narrow ranges of temperature, salinity and water clarity.
 While they tend to bounce back from short-term shocks such as earthquakes and storms, exposure to long-term stress, such as agricultural and industrial runoff, sewage and increased sediment, can be fatal to the coral.

 “The best way to facilitate coral restoration and growth would be [a] large-scale ecosystem-based approach to adaptation and natural resource management, regulating the flow of sediments and pollutants, fisheries and the tourism activities that directly impact the reefs at a local scale,” Michele Leone, senior programme officer for collaborative research at the Canadian International Development Research Centre (IDRC), told IRIN by email.